 Tiffany Mountain by Old Baldy + Freezeout Ridge via Winthrop / 蒂芬妮山

-Tiffany Mountain by Old Baldy is the highest point in East-Central Okanogan Range.
-It enjoys vast isolation from its nearest taller neighbor, 18 miles away.
-Moreover, Freezeout Trail via Freezeout Ridge offers a scenic and leisurely hike.
+Tiffany Mountain by Old Baldy is the tallest in the East-Central Okanogan Range.
+Its nearest taller neighbor sits 18 miles away to the north.
+Moreover, Freezeout Ridge via Freezeout Trail offers a scenic and leisurely hike.

 Breakfast at Tiffany Mountain